ianxm/tracker/README.markdown

     set pushups to 55 for 2012-02-26

-that increased the existing value by 5.  with a negative value incr will reduce the metric's value.  if you don't specify a date, 'set' and 'incr' use the current day.  you can specify a date with the '-d'
+that increased the existing value by 5.  with a negative value incr will reduce the metric's value.  if you don't specify a date, `set` and `incr` use the current day.  you can specify a date with the `-d`
 option:

     > tracker set 40 pushups -d 2012-02-20
     set pushups to 40 for 2012-02-20

-that added a '40' to the 'pushups' metric for feb 20th.  dates must be specified in 'YYYY-MM-DD' format, with two exceptions: 'today' and 'yesterday' are valid dates.
+that added a '40' to the 'pushups' metric for feb 20th.  dates must be specified in `YYYY-MM-DD` format, with two exceptions: `today` and `yesterday` are valid dates.

     > tracker set 10 pullups -d yesterday set pullups to 10 for 2012-02-25